 After all, I’m sure your child knows this dish like the palm of their hands.

-Think about the dish your kid is always asking you to make and consider how you can add some veggies to it.
+Think about the dish your kid is constantly asking you to make and consider how you can add some veggies to it.

 If it is lasagna, maybe you can put less meat and add some minced mushrooms.

-If it is mashed potatoes, perhaps you could add some peas or greens to the mix.
+If it is mashed potatoes, perhaps you could add peas or greens to the mix.

-Take some time to brainstorm ideas like these ones and you’ll find the one that works with your little one!
+Take some time to brainstorm ideas like these, and you’ll find the one that works with your little one!